 Where can I rent snowshoes?

 If you are looking to get out close to home, check out your local gear store to see what their rental program is.
-If you are staying at an AMC destination like the Highland Center or Maine Lodges, you can borrow snowshoes free with your reservation—just ask the team at the front desk for more information when you arrive, or call ahead at 603-466-2727 to reserve a pair.
+If you are staying at an AMC destination like the Highland Center, Joe Dodge Lodge or our Maine Wilderness Lodges, you can borrow snowshoes free with your reservation—just ask the team at the front desk for more information when you arrive.

 If I buy snowshoes, what should I consider before purchasing?

 There are many different types of snowshoes, and height, weight, and shoe size all factor into the appropriate snowshoe size.
 Terrain and snow conditions are also important to consider, as some models are designed for steeper terrain.
 It’s best to get a recommendation from an expert before purchasing.
 You can read more about purchasing snowshoes here.

 Insulated, waterproof winter boots will be best for your comfort in the winter.